3a4oT/ya-swift-html-xml-parser/README.md

 ## Installation

-Add ya-swift-html-xml-parser as a dependency to your `Package.swift` file:
+Add YaXHParser as a dependency to your `Package.swift` file:

 ```swift
 dependencies: [